 This article will explore what purpose stimming serves, examples of stimming in children, and what techniques can help manage it.

 What Is Stimming?

-Professionals often refer to stimming actions as stereotypies or stereotyped movements.
-Stimming is a self-stimulating and self-soothing behavior that involves repeated movements.
+Professionals often refer to stimming behaviors as stereotypies or stereotyped movements.
+Stimming is a self stimulatory behavior and self-soothing behavior that involves repeated movements.

 Lots of people engage in stimming by tapping pencils while they think, twirling their hair, or drumming their fingers.
 However, stimming is most commonly seen in children and adults with autism.

-Stimming is part of the diagnostic criteria for autism.
+Stimming is part of the diagnostic criteria for autism spectrum.

 Scientists believe that stimming is something children with autism do to steady themselves in response to anxiety, an overwhelming environment, or an understimulating environment.
 There are different types of stimming, including: